apache/couchdb/share/doc/src/api/basics.rst

 .. _IEEE 754: https://en.wikipedia.org/wiki/IEEE_754-2008

-What CouchDB does a bit differently than other languages is that it does not attempt to pretty print the resulting output to use the shortest number of characters.
+What Erlang does a bit differently than other languages is that it does not attempt to pretty print the resulting output to use the shortest number of characters.
 For instance, this is why we have this
 relationship: